joma74/acc-natours/docs/TestcafeScreenshot.md

 ## Testcafe Under-The-Hood

-Another point about my understanding of testcafe is that - as one might presume falsely by now speaking at length about CDP and marionette - testcafe is not just yet another wrapper over Chrome's CDP or FF's Marionette.
-Many of the other testcafe commands are routed via a JS proxy(hammerhead) directly into/onto the browser runnning the application under test.
+Another point about my understanding of testcafe is that - as one might presume falsely by now speaking at length about CDP and Marionette - testcafe is not just yet another wrapper over Chrome's CDP or FF's Marionette.

+Many of the other testcafe commands are routed via a JS proxy(hammerhead) directly into/onto the browser instance runnning the application under test.
 In the whole documentation of testcafe this point is never mentioned and AFAIK very unique.

-Would love to hear about the architectural decision process and pros and cons.
-Or why it does not relate to the w3c driver protocol, or where it does at least.
-This would be beneficial for decisions about the ins and outs when evaluating.
+Would love to hear from tescafe folks about their architectural decision process and detailed pros and cons comparing to w3c driver spec or other competitive products.
+This would be beneficial for decisions about the ins and outs when evaluating or proposing for an adoption.

 ## Testcafe Supports Only Latest Browsers

 Also lacking is a more prominent section about why testcafe supports only the latest browser versions.
+As above, this would be beneficial for decisions about the ins and outs when evaluating or proposing for an adoption.

 ## Testcafe Delivers ES3 Code

-Why testcafe delivers transpiled es3 code? `Promises` are resolved to some promisify framework :frowning:, whatever that does.
+Why does testcafe deliver transpiled es3 code? `Promises` are resolved to some promisify framework :frowning:, whatever that does.
 Thing is, it makes debugging testcafe for me quite difficult.
 While delivered with source mappings, this is rather bothersome, from initial setting breakpoints till the source mapping is recognized to funny line jumps while debugging to stepping through nested technical crutch sources i am not interested in.

 ## Provide ESM for node

 Testcafe already uses `esm` underneath.
-Would love support for es6 modules in node for my tests too.
+Would think support for es6 modules in node for my tests too.
 Had to learn to run my runTestCafe via `node -r esm src/tests/run-testcafe`.
+Why not defaulting?

 ## Enhance Logging

-Tracing what testcafe does while running a test is - well - not existing.
-Some debug level that shows timestamped console messages like "Starting browser", "Started browser", "Taking screenshot".
+Tracing what testcafe does while running a test in between is - well - not existing.
+Proposal is some debug level that shows timestamped console messages like "Starting browser", "Started browser", "Taking screenshot" with proper relation to test and browser instance.

 ## Make Browser Window Assignable To Current Run

 If you debug tests with more than one browser, one can not deduct which browser belongs to the current instance of the test.
+Proper relation with logging chalk color and browser window chrome color, by PID and debugging port ...
 See also "Enhance Logging".

 ## Reporting, Esp xunit